Dances With Wolves

-Dances With Wolves is a 1990 American epic revisionist Western film starring, directed, and produced by Kevin Costner in his feature directorial debut.
-It is a film adaptation of the 1988 novel Dances With Wolves, by Michael Blake, that tells the story of Union army Lieutenant John J. Dunbar (Costner), who travels to the American frontier to find a military post and who meets a group of Lakota.
+Dances With Wolves is a 1990 American epic revisionist Western film directed and produced by Kevin Costner in his feature directorial debut.
+Starring Costner with an ensemble cast including Mary McDonnell, Graham Greene and Rodney Grant, the film is a film adaptation of the 1988 novel Dances With Wolves by Michael Blake (who also wrote the screenplay).
+It tells the story of Union army Lieutenant John J. Dunbar (Costner), who travels to the American frontier to find a military post and who meets a group of Lakota.

-Costner developed the film with an initial budget of $15 million.
+Costner purchased the rights of the novel, with an eye on directing it, after encouraging Blake in early 1986 to turn a Western screenplay into a novel to improve its chances of being produced.
+The film was produced with an initial budget of $15 million, but was eventually produced with a budget of $22 million.
+The project was turned down by several studios due to the Western genre no longer being popular, as well as the length of the script.
+After the project languished at both Nelson Entertainment and Island Pictures, Costner and Jim Wilson sold the foreign rights in several countries and obtained enough money to go into pre-production.
+The two then made a deal with Orion Pictures.
 Much of the dialogue is spoken in Lakota with English subtitles.
-It was shot from July to November 1989 in South Dakota and Wyoming, and translated by Doris Leader Charge, of the Lakota Studies department at Sinte Gleska University.
+Filming occurred from July to November 1989 in South Dakota and Wyoming, and it was translated by Doris Leader Charge, of the Lakota Studies department at Sinte Gleska University.

-The film earned favorable reviews from critics and audiences, who praised Costner's directing, the performances, screenplay, score, cinematography, and production values.
-It was a box office hit, grossing $424.2 million worldwide, making it the fourth-highest-grossing film of 1990, and is the highest-grossing film for Orion Pictures.
-The film was nominated for 12 awards at the 63rd Academy Awards and won 7, including Best Picture, Best Director for Costner, Best Adapted Screenplay, Best Film Editing, Best Cinematography, Best Original Score, and Best Sound Mixing.
+Dances With Wolves premiered at the Uptown Theater in Washington, D.C. on October 19, and was released in the United States on November 9.
+The film received positive reviews from critics and audiences, who praised Costner's directing, the performances, screenplay, score, cinematography, and production values.
+It was a commercial success, grossing $424.2 million worldwide, becoming the fourth-highest-grossing film of 1990 and the highest-grossing film for Orion Pictures, as well as the highest-grossing independent film to that date.
+The film received twelve nominations at the 63rd Academy Awards and won seven awards: Best Picture, Best Director for Costner, Best Adapted Screenplay, Best Film Editing, Best Cinematography, Best Original Score, and Best Sound Mixing.
 The film also won the Golden Globe Award for Best Motion Picture – Drama.
-It is one of only four Westerns to win the Oscar for Best Picture, the other three being Cimarron (1931), Unforgiven (1992), and No Country for Old Men (2007).
+It is one of only four Westerns to win the Academy Award for Best Picture, the other three being Cimarron (1931), Unforgiven (1992), and No Country for Old Men (2007).

 It is credited as a leading influence for the revitalization of the Western genre of filmmaking in Hollywood.
 In 2007, Dances With Wolves was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".